How to run marketing experiments?

 using incorrect metrics, and

-not properly analyzing the data and drawing actionable conclusions from it.
+not properly analyzing the data to draw actionable conclusions.

-To get the most out of your marketing experiments, it's essential to look at both long-term than short-term gains.
-Short-term gains may provide immediate rewards but often fail to yield meaningful and lasting results.
+To get the most out of your marketing experiments, it's essential to look at both long-term and short-term gains.
+You may see results in the first few days that don't last, or don't translate into meaningful gains.
 Instead of aiming for quick wins, experimenters should take a holistic approach that considers larger trends and patterns.
-This means running experiments over extended periods to collect enough data points necessary for making reasonable predictions about future behavior or outcomes.
+This means running experiments over extended periods and collecting enough data to make reasonable predictions about future behavior or outcomes.

 Finally, validating and verifying the results of an experiment is key for ensuring accuracy and avoiding costly mistakes such as false positives or wrong assumptions.
-Frequently re-running experiments, and conducting A/A tests, where the treatment and control are the same, can help ensure against such risks as well.
+Options include re-running experiments on some frequency, or conducting A/A tests, where both groups receive the same treatment.
+Poorly conducted experiments are likely worse than no experiment at all because they provide confidence and certainty when none exists.

 How do you get started?